meeb/gateaux/README.md

 * `null=boolean` If set to True then the field can have a `None` value.
 Defaults to False.

-* `default=value` If set, defines a default for a value.
+* `default=value` If set, defines a default for a field.
 The type must match the required type for the field.

 Other field types may support more arguments.